 Room Selection Terminology

-Room Registration - Completed through your myNU portal between Feb 10 and 17.
+Room Registration - Completed through your myNU portal between Feb 23-March 6.
 Room registration allows us to determine how many spaces will be needed for men and women.

-Room Selection - Event where students select rooms for the 2014-2015 academic year.
+Room Selection - The event where students select rooms for the 2015-2016 academic year.

 Admit Status – The class year you entered at Niagara, not the number of credit hours you may have.
-For example, current freshmen are considered the class of 2017.
-Current sophomores are considered the class of 2016 and current juniors are considered the class of 2015.
+For example, current freshmen are considered the Class of 2018.
+Current sophomores are considered the Class of 2017 and current juniors are considered the Class of 2016.

 Rising – Refers to what your class status will be next year.
 For example, if you are currently a freshman, you will be considered a “rising” sophomore for purposes of the selection process, because next year you will be considered a sophomore (or second-year student).
 If you are currently a sophomore, next year you’ll be a junior.
 For room selection, we will refer to you as a “rising” class to distinguish your lottery and selection priority.